 The key to nailing behavioral questions lies in powerful and convincing story-telling, which consists of three steps:

-Lay down the content base – select 3-5 “extraordinary” stories in your personal and professional life, then gather all related details
+- Lay down the content base – Select 3-5 “extraordinary” stories in your personal and professional life, then gather all related details.

-Form the story plot – for each story, trim away the unimportant and technical details; enhance the rest to reflect the qualities most important to consulting (leadership, achieving, and problem-solving).
+- Form the story plot – For each story, trim away the unimportant and technical details; enhance the rest to reflect the qualities most important to consulting (leadership, achieving, and problem-solving).

-Refine your style – practice telling those stories until you see people listening to you attentively; the point is to create a charming, unique and natural style for yourself – good storytellers always have their styles.
+- Refine your style – Practice telling those stories until you see people listening to you attentively; the point is to create a charming, unique and natural style for yourself – good storytellers always have their styles.

 Everyone has their own stories, and considering the time and space constraints of this article I won’t post a detailed story here.
 However, in my Case Interview End-to-End Secrets Program, I discussed in great length about how to craft a powerful PEI story, using my own example.

-#6.
-What do you do in your free time?
+Question 6 – What do you do in your free time?